JakkuSakura/wprs/README.md

-# wprs
+# wprsx

+wprsx (wprs eXtended) is a fork of [wprs](https://github.com/wayland-transpositor/wprs) with additional fixes and improvements.
+It keeps the original architecture and workflow while extending it for better stability, usability, and long-term maintenance.

 Like [xpra](https://en.wikipedia.org/wiki/Xpra), but for Wayland, and written in Rust.

-wprs implements rootless remote desktop access for remote Wayland (and X11, via XWayland) applications.
+wprsx implements rootless remote desktop access for remote Wayland (and X11, via XWayland) applications.

+Fork notes:

+- This repository is named `wprsx`, but the binaries and package names may still be `wprs`, `wprsc`, and `wprsd` for compatibility with existing setups.
+- This fork carries additional fixes and incremental improvements; review the commit history for a detailed change list.
+- If you are looking for upstream behavior or documentation, refer to the original wprs repository linked above.

 ## Building

-wprs is currently only available on x86-64 with AVX2.
-Support for [ARM](https://github.com/wayland-transpositor/wprs/issues/31) and support for more fast compression implementations welcome.

-Currently building wprs without AVX2 will lead to build failures.
+wprsx is primarily developed and tested on x86-64.
+The compression path has an AVX2-optimized implementation that is compiled when the target enables AVX2 (for example via `-C target-feature=+avx2` or `-C target-cpu=native`).
+Without AVX2, a scalar fallback is used and will be slower.
+Other architectures (for example ARM) may build but are less exercised today.

 ### Platform Support

 - `wprsc` (client) is intended to be cross-platform and should build on Linux/macOS/Windows.
+  - Wayland client backend (Linux/Wayland): requires the `wayland-client` feature and Wayland system libraries.
+  - Cross-platform `winit` + `wgpu` backend (default).
 - `wprsd` has multiple backends:
-  - Wayland compositor backend (Linux/Wayland): requires the `server` feature (Smithay) and is not supported on Apple platforms.
+  - Wayland compositor backend (Linux/Wayland): requires the `wayland` feature (Smithay).
+  - X11 fullscreen backend (Linux/X11).
-  - Fullscreen capture backends (macOS/Windows): use OS screen capture + input injection APIs (macOS requires Screen Recording + Accessibility permissions).
+  - macOS fullscreen and window/seamless backends (requires Screen Recording + Accessibility permissions).
+  - Windows fullscreen and window/seamless backends.
+  - Mock backend (used by the `wprsd_demo` example).

 In practice:

-- For macOS/Windows development, build `wprsc` only.
-If you want to include "wayland" feature, you need to brew install `pkg-config` + `libxkbcommon`.
+- For macOS/Windows development, build `wprsc` (default `winit` + `wgpu`) and the native `wprsd` backends if needed.
 - For Linux deployment, build both `wprsc` and `wprsd`.
+Enable `wayland` for the compositor backend and `wayland-client` for the Wayland client backend.

 ### Source